 Tier 1: Empty

 As mentioned, most teams don’t have players in this category as they are very hard to come by and don’t remain prospects for long.
-These players usually only come from high draft picks, which looking forward, the Senators don’t have for the 2019 NHL Entry Draft.
-Unless a trade can get them a lottery draft pick, this section will remain empty for the foreseeable future.
+These players usually only come from high draft picks, so there’s potential in the very deep 2020 NHL Draft, where the Senators are expected to have a high pick.

-Tier 2: Batherson, Brown, Norris, Formenton, Bernard-Docker & Gustavsson
+Tier 2: Batherson, Bernard-Docker, Brannstrom, Brown, Formenton, Gustavsson, Norris, Søgaard & Thomson

 While tier one may be disappointing to some Senators fans, tier two has a lot to be excited about.
-The Senators have a number of players here who could even get the call-up before the current season is out and could become top-six forwards, top-four defensemen or start in net.
+The Senators have a number of players here who could even make the roster this season and should become top-six forwards, top-four defensemen or a first-string goaltender.
 Those players are Drake Batherson, Jacob Bernard-Docker, Erik Brannstrom, Logan Brown, Alex Formenton, Filip Gustavsson, Josh Norris, Mads Søgaard and Lassi Thomson.

-With the way Batherson has looked for the AHL’s Belleville Senators this season, he could almost be at the cusp of tier one.
-He’s not quite their yet, but there is a ton of promise in the young winger.
-Batherson is currently the top prospect in Senators system right now, which is a huge accomplishment considering he was drafted in the fourth round of the 2017 NHL Entry Draft.
-He has been at or above a point-per-game in the QMJHL, with Team Canada (where he won a gold medal) and now in his rookie season with Belleville, earning him an All-Star nod, and All-Star MVP, and was named to the AHL All-Rookie Team.
+With the way Batherson looked for the AHL’s Belleville Senators in 2018-19, he could almost be at the cusp of tier one.
+He’s not quite there, but there is a ton of promise in the young winger.
+Batherson is currently the top forward prospect in Senators system, which is a huge accomplishment considering he was drafted in the fourth round of the 2017 NHL Entry Draft.
+He has been at or above a point-per-game in the QMJHL, with Team Canada (where he won a gold medal) and in his rookie season with Belleville, earning him an All-Star nod, All-Star MVP, and was named to the AHL All-Rookie Team.

-The rest of tier two is right behind Batherson.
-Brown has been having a huge bounce-back season after missing a month to an injury to start 2018-19.
+The rest of tier two is right behind Batherson and Brannstrom.
+Brown had a huge bounce-back season after missing a month to an injury to start 2018-19.
 The 11th-overall pick in 2016 has two World Junior Championship bronze medals, a Memorial Cup and was over a point-per-game in the OHL.
-Now with Belleville, he’s been turning it on as of late, with 21 points in the 15 games played in 2019.
-His size (6-fo0t-6, 220 pounds) and his skill will make him a top-six forward for the team, and it looks like his time could be coming soon.
+His size (6-foot-6, 220 pounds) and his skill will make him a top-six forward for the team, and it looks like his time could be coming soon.

 Norris, acquired in the Erik Karlsson trade from the San Jose Sharks, was having a breakout campaign before an injury at the World Junior Championships sidelined him for the season.
-The University of Michigan sophomore might still be a year or two away from the NHL, but he’s already looking like he has top-six potential.
+The University of Michigan sophomore might still be a year or two away from consistently playing in the NHL, but he’s already looking like he has top-six potential.
 He could see some time with the big club this season.

 In the 17 games prior to his injury, Norris had 19 points.
 He also played first-line centre for Team USA at the World Juniors, collecting six points in seven games.
 He now has a gold, silver and bronze from World Juniors.
 It also doesn’t hurt that he and Tkachuk are best friends.